-Most would not dispute that code review is a good idea in at least some circumstances.
+Most would not dispute that code review is a good idea sometimes.
 But is it right for my team?
 If so, how do we do it?

 From: Automated Testing—Why Bother? by Mike Bland

 In the exploration phase, the design of the product or validity of the business is unclear.
 In the settlement phase, a direction has been determined and we start building for the long term.
 In the vision phase, complex interdependencies require especially mature development practices.
-Code review is an investment that pays in as soon as a few weeks.
-But, for exploratory projects you may not earn returns if you end up quickly throwing most of the code away to start over.
+Code review is definitely needed at the vision stage but is sometime valuable at the exploration phase.
+It’s an investment that pays in as soon as a few weeks.
+But, exploratory projects may not earn returns if you end up quickly throwing most of the code away to start over.

 From: Is High Quality Software Worth the Cost? by Martin Fowler